Profile Management and Citrix Virtual Desktops

 Important: Including and excluding folders that are shared by multiple users (for example, folders containing data that can be shared by multiple virtual desktops) is not supported.

-Configure Profile Management in personal vDisk deployments
+Configure Profile Management in Personal vDisk deployments

-If you use the personal vDisk feature of Citrix Virtual Desktops, Citrix user profiles are stored on virtual desktops’ personal vDisks by default, typically the P: drives.
+If you use the Personal vDisk feature of Citrix Virtual Desktops, Citrix user profiles are stored on virtual desktops’ personal vDisks by default, typically the P: drives.
 The profiles are not stored on users’ C: drives.
 However, this is where Profile Management expects to find the profiles.
-So you must modify the Registry on the master image while installing or upgrading the Virtual Desktop Agent.
-In addition, because you have freed up space on the personal vDisk, it is also good practice to increase the default allocation of disk space for applications on the master image.
+So you must modify the Registry on the master image while installing or upgrading the Virtual Delivery Agent.
+In addition, because you have freed up space on the Personal vDisk, it is also good practice to increase the default allocation of disk space for applications on the master image.
 For instructions on these modifications, see Managing Citrix Virtual Desktops documentation.

-Do not delete the copy of a profile in the user store while a copy remains on the personal vDisk.
+Do not delete the copy of a profile in the user store while a copy remains on the Personal vDisk.
 Doing so creates a Profile Management error, and causes a temporary profile to be used for logons to the virtual desktop.
 For more information, see Users Receive New or Temporary Profiles in Troubleshooting common issues.

 Example Settings for Citrix Virtual Desktops

 This topic lists Profile Management policy settings used in a typical Citrix Virtual Desktops deployment.
 Windows 7 virtual desktops are created with Citrix Provisioning Services and are shared by multiple users.
 In this example, the desktops, which are created from a pooled-random catalog and are deleted at logoff, are intended for use on static workstations (not mobile laptops) and personal vDisks are not used.